Wyntuition/bio/README.md

 Wyn is currently a managing consultant & senior developer with [Excella Consulting](https://excella.com).
-He has extensive experience in various industries with the analysis, design and implementation of software, largely with web-based applications on open source and .NET technologies.
+He has extensive experience in various industries with the analysis, design and implementation of software, largely with web-based applications on open source technologies.
 He also works heavily with DevOps, cloud and container-based approaches.
 He strives to be a good software craftsman by using XP practices.

 He enjoys being involved in the community and has spoken at various events around the region, conducted hands-on workshops and contributed to open source.
 He is a co-coordinator of the Tech Talk DC User Group and a former coordinator of the ALT.NET DC user group.

-Lately, Wyn has been deep diving into ASP.NET Core, Docker and DevOps.
+Lately, Wyn has been deep diving into Docker, Kubernetes, DevOps, ASP.NET Core and Scala.
 For fun Wyn likes playing music, skiing and conversation.

 ### Community Involvement

 Topics spoken on:

+* An Overview of Container Management
 * How to Introduce Docker into your Organization
 * The Development Workflow with Docker
 * Docker Overview